 The whole point of this blog is to help you learn the skills & techniques of professional chefs.
-I want you the have the same #KitchenConfidence as someone who has been in the game for 20 years.
-Up until now, we’ve looked at how to buy & store your foods, cooking methods, and different equipment to help you get the job done – but starting in March, we’re going to start a series on the 5 different (classic French) mother sauces!
-How excited are you?!?!
-We’re really excited!
+I want you the have the same kitchen confidence as someone who has been in the game for 20 years.
+One of the best ways to gain that great foundation is by understanding mirepoix and its uses.

 What Is Mirepoix?

-Mirepoix (pronounced meer/pwah), is a combination of 1 part celery, 1 part carrots, and 2 parts onion that is used to flavor stocks, sauces, soups, roasts, and other dishes.
-It is the base for a lot of things in classical French cooking, although most recipes don’t specifically call for the blend, but choose instead to list each ingredient individually.
+Mirepoix (pronounced meer/pwah), is a combination of celery, carrots, and onion that is used to flavor stocks, sauces, soups, roasts, and other dishes.
+It is the base for a lot of classical French cooking, although most recipes don’t specifically call for the blend.
+Instead, they list each ingredient individually.

-- Lightly Sauté.
+- Lightly Sautéed.
 Most recipes will call for you to only sweat, not caramelize, the mirepoix.
-If that’s the case, you’ll want to follow these steps:
+If that’s the case, follow these steps:

 - Add in the onions and carrots and sauté until the onions are translucent.

-- Add in celery and cook until carrots have begun to soften and the celery has started to turn a bright green.
+- Add in the celery and cook until the carrots begin to soften and the celery has started to turn a bright green.

-- Caramelize.
-If you do decide that you would like to have a richer and deeper flavor to your mirepoix follow the same steps as above, but wait until your carrots have developed the caramelized color you desire before adding the celery.
+- Caramelized.
+If you want a richer, deeper flavor to your mirepoix, caramelizing will help.
+Follow the same steps as above, but wait until your carrots have developed a golden brown sear before adding the celery.

-- Aromatic.
-Mirepoix can be used to lend aroma and flavor to what you are cooking even without directly adding it as an ingredient.
+- Aromatics.
+Mirepoix can be used to lend aroma and flavor to what you are cooking even without directly using it as an ingredient.
 For example, if you were to roast a turkey for Thanksgiving, you could place the mirepoix under the turkey (directly, or under the roasting rack) to impart it’s flavor.

-Battuto (aka) Soffritto: This Italian version is made with the same ingredients as mirepoix, but is sautéd in olive oil instead of butter.
-Often, pancetta, bay leaves, garlic, fennel and/or parsely are added.
+Soffritto Variation.
+This Italian version is made with the same ingredients as mirepoix, but is sautéd in olive oil instead of butter.
+Often, pancetta, bay leaves, garlic, fennel and/or parsley are added.
 Interesting fact: the raw, uncooked form is called battuto, while the finished product is soffritto.

-Suppengrün: This German version is made with leeks, celeriac, and carrots.
-Although there is no specific ratio for suppengrün, it is often sold bundled at the grocery because it such a staple.
+Suppengrün Variation.
+This German version is made with leeks, celery root, and carrots.
+Although there is no specific ratio for suppengrün, it is such a staple it is often sold bundled at the grocery because it such a staple.

-Just for Fun: If you are a person who learns best by storytelling – try reading this one from Salon about Dr. Mirepoix and Monsieur Pinçage.
-Even if you don’t learn best by stories, read it anyway.
+Just for Fun: If you are a person who learns best by storytelling, try reading this one from Salon about Dr. Mirepoix and Monsieur Pinçage.
+Even if you don’t learn best with stories, read it anyway.
 It’s fun.